neptune-ai/docs/docs/learn-about-neptune/core-concepts.rst

 **Contributor**

-* Has edit access to his or her own experiments and Notebooks.
+* Has edit access to all experiments and Notebooks.
-* Has view access to all his or her experiments and Notebooks.
+* Has edit access to project settings.
 * Can run experiments.
 * Can add Notebooks and make checkpoints.
 * In the Settings tab, has view-only access to people in a project.